-The Assistant Registrar (Student Employment and Scholarships), Mr Jack Foley, is located on the ground floor of the Chancellery.
-Enquiries should be directed to 2086 (undergraduate scholarships), 2525 (graduate scholarships), and 3259 (employment).
+The Assistant Registrar (Student Employment and Scholarships), Mr Jack Foley, is located in the Chancellery.
+Enquiries should be directed to 2086 (undergraduate scholarships), 2525 (graduate scholarships) and 3259 (employment).

-The Housing Officer, Mrs Judy Hay, is located in the Student Amenities and Recreation Unit in Hut B at the foot of Basser Steps.
+The Housing Officer, Mrs Judy Hay, is located in the Student Amenities and Recreation Section in the huts at the foot of Basser Steps.
 For assistance in obtaining suitable lodgings phone 3260.

-The Student Health Unit is located in Hut E on College Road.
+The Student Health Unit is located in Hut E at the foot of Basser Steps.
 The Director is Dr Max Napthali.
 For medical aid phone 2679 or 3275.

 The Student Counselling and Research Unit is located at the foot of Basser Steps.
-The Head is Mr George Gray.
-For assistance with educational or vocational problems ring 3681.
-3685 or 2696 for an appointment.
+For assistance with educational or vocational problems ring 3681, 3685 or 2696 for an appointment.

-The University Librarian is Mr Allan Horton, Library enquiries should be directed to 2048.
+The University Librarian is Mr Allan Horton.
+Library enquiries should be directed to 2048.

 The Chaplaincy Centre is located in Hut F at the foot of Basser Steps.
-For spiritual aid phone Anglican-2684; Catholic-2379; Church of Christ-2683; The Uniting Church-2683; Seventh Day Adventist-2683; Jewish-3273; Baptist-398 4065.
+For spiritual aid phone Anglican-2684; Catholic 2379; Greek Orthodox-2683; Lutheran-2683; Uniting Church- 2685.

-The Students' Union is located on the second floor of Stage III of the University Union, where the SU full-time President.
-Education Vice-President, Welfare-Research Officer, and Director of Overseas Students are available to discuss any problems you might have.
-In addition the SU offers a range of diverse services including legal advice (full-time solicitor available), clubs and societies services, second-hand bookshop (buy or sell), new records/tapes at discount, food shop (The Nuthouse), a professional nursery-kindergarten (House at Pooh Corner), a typesetting service, electronic calculators (bulk purchasing), AUS insurance (including health), an information referral centre (the Infakt Bus), a bail fund and publications such as Tharunka, Orientation Magazine, Concessions Book and counter-course handbooks.
+The Students' Union is located on the second floor of Stage III of the University Union, where the SU full-time President, Education Vice-President, Welfare-Research Officer, and Director of Overseas Students are available to discuss any problems you might have.
+In addition the SU offers a range of diverse services including legal advice (full-time solicitor available), clubs and societies services, second-hand bookshop (buy or sell), new records/tapes at discount, food shop (The Nuthouse), a professional nursery-kindergarten (House at Pooh Corner), a typesetting service, electronic calculators (bulk purchasing), an information referral centre (the Infakt Bus), a bail fund and publications such as Tharunka, Orientation Magazine, Concessions Book and counter-course handbooks.
 For information about these phone 2929.